Sunday, January 15, 2023

 How to test security controls in your Node/Express app?

 The first step is simple and it's free.
-Use this free HTTP header scanning service to understand if you have correctly implemented the CSP header on your web server.
+Use this express vulnerabiilty scanning service to understand if you have correctly implemented the CSP header on your web server.

-Start your free trial of Cyber Chief now to see not only how it can help to keep attackers out, but also to see how you can ensure that you ship every release with zero known vulnerabilities.
+Watch the Cyber Chief on-demand demo to see not only how it can help to keep attackers out, but also to see how you can ensure that you ship every release with zero known vulnerabilities.

 • Results from scanning your application for the presence of OWASP Top 10 + SANS CWE 25 + thousands of other vulnerabilities.